 Depending on specification, your motorhome may be fitted with a solar panel of up to 120W, and if a solar panel is fitted then a suitable solar regulator will also be installed.
-This solar panel and regulator may provide additional 12v power whenever sunlight is available to the panel, and this will be directed to the EC400/EC600 power supply unit.
-Conditions allowing, and depending on the settings chosen in the EC600 power supply unit, the system can keep the leisure battery and vehicle battery 'topped up' during storage, and will provide a daily boost to the leisure battery when camping without a mains 230V supply.
+This solar panel and regulator may provide additional 12v power whenever sunlight is available to the panel, and this will be directed to the EC800 power supply unit.
+Conditions allowing, and depending on the settings chosen in the EC800 power supply unit, the system can give the leisure battery a daily boost when camping without a mains 230V supply, or while the vehicle is in storage.